-Some examples: SIEMENS S5-115U, SIEMENS S7-200, MITSUBISHI PC40, TEXAS INSTRUMENTS PLC'S, KLOCKNER - MOELLER PS316, OMRON C200H.
+Some examples: SIEMENS S5-115U, SIEMENS S7-200, MITSUBISHI PC40, TEXAS INSTRUMENT PLC'S, KLOCKNER-MOELLER PS316, OMRON C200H.

-4. ADVANTAGES
+1.4.ADVANTAGES

-4.1 Accuracy
+1.4-1 Accuracy

-In relay control systems logical knowledge's carries in electro mechanical contactors, they can lose data because of mechanical errors.
-But PLC's are microprocessor based system so logical data are carried inside the processor, so that PLC's are more accurate than relay type of controllers.
+In relay control systems logical knowledge's carries in electro-mechanical contactors, they can lose data because of mechanical errors.
+But PLC's are microprocessor-based system so logical data are carried inside the processor, so that PLC's are more accurate than relay type of controllers.

-4.2 Data Areas
+1.4-2 Data Areas

 Data memory contains variable memory, and register, and output image register, internal memory bits, and special memory bits.
 This memory is accessed by a byte bit convention.
-For example to access bit 3 of Variable Memory byte 25 you would use the address V25.3.
+For example to access bit 3 of variable memory byte 25 you would the address V25.3.